Defensive Coordinator / Defensive Backs

 Scholten and his wife, Stacy, are the parents of three sons: Zachary, Thomas, and Samuel.
 Stacy graduated from Augustana in 1996.
 She is the daughter of former Viking head coach, Jim Heinitz.

-King will coach the defensive backs for the second straight season after coaching tight ends in 2013 and 2014.
-King also serves as the camp coordinator for the Viking football program.
+Chase King begins his fifth season with the Augustana football program in 2017.
+King will coach the defensive backs for the third straight season after coaching tight ends in 2013 and 2014.
+King also serves as the camp coordinator for Augustana football.

 King helped coach an Augustana defense that forced 23 turnovers in 2015, ranking fifth in the NSIC with 13 interceptions.
 Senior safety Chad Curry earned All-NSIC South Division First Team honors under King’s watch last season.
 Curry ranked fourth on the team with 72 tackles (36 solo) and finished tied for second on the team with two interceptions.
 Following the season, Curry was named to the Don Hansen All-Central Region Third Team.
 The defensive backfield was a veteran group that battled through injuries in 2015.